codemindshub/centa-user-service/README.md

-# centa-user-service
+# Centa User Management Service

-Manages user authentication, authorisation, and profile information within the Centa system, supporting secure access control.
+The Center UMS is a standalone service part of the microservices that powers the Centa Inventory Management System `(CENTA IMS)`.
+It manages user authentication, authorisation, and profile information within the Centa system, supporting secure access control using Role Based Access Control (RBAC).

 ## Technologies Used